ali-pytech/AI-Roadmap/Day10/README.md

   Wrote a function `iqama_fee_cal(years)` that takes user input and calculates the renewal fee.

 - **Zakat & VAT Compliance Advisor**
-  Created a function `calculate_vat(price)` to handle VAT for a single item price entered by the user.
+  Created a function `vat_cal(price)` to handle VAT for a single item price entered by the user.

 - **Riyadh Smart Housing Finder**
   Added a function `annual_rent(monthly_rent)` to calculate yearly rent from monthly input.